9R/FreeCAD_Assembly4/README.md

 ## Getting Started

 You can use the [example assemblies](https://github.com/Zolko-123/FreeCAD_Assembly4/tree/master/Examples) to experiment with this workbench's features.
 Open one _asm_something.fcstd_ file and try out the functions.
 There are `ReadMe.txt` files in each directory with some explanations.
-There are tutorials available to lear tu use Assembly4:
+There are tutorials available to learn to use Assembly4:

 * [a quick assembly from scratch](Examples/Tutorial1/TUTORIAL1.md)
 * [a cinematic assembly in one file, using a master sketch](Examples/Tutorial2/TUTORIAL2.md)